a3-Unibo/a3_thesis2020/README.md

 **01-00_iterative strategies - intuition.gh** - introduction to iterative strategies in Grasshopper
 **01-00-bis_gradient descent - intuition.gh** - simple, geometry based gradient descent algorithm in Grasshopper
 **01-01_environment and field - intuition.gh** - reading information from an environment/field

+### VS_Codes
+This folder contains Visual Studio Projects and related .gh files for the following examples:

+**GradientDescent** - simple gradient descent algorithm on mesh (with mesh erosion)
+**MTSerialization** - advantages of parallelization (of a for loop) and conversion to GH_Types to speed up execution